 Time is running out.
 The remains of our missing in action (MIAs) who fought and died for our freedom are being worn away by time and the elements.
 Our nation’s promise “to leave no one behind” will be broken without funding to increase the scope and speed of our work.

 We are striving to Keep America’s Promise and bring our MIAs home.
 The truth is we are working against the odds.
 We are a team of mostly volunteer professionals.
-Funded by generation donations, we work together to locate, document and repatriate tens of thousands of POW/ MIAs.
+Funded by generous donations, we work together to locate, document and repatriate POW/ MIAs.
 Our team travels across the world and hack our way through jungles.
 We dive and document wrecks more than 100+ feet underwater.
 We work with foreign and our own federal government to repatriate the MIAs we locate.

 It is a challenging and audacious mission, but we want to Keep America’s Promise to those who sacrificed their lives for our freedom.
 We do it for their families whose loss is carried through the generations into the present.
 We do it for the greater good of our communities and country as we gather in love and gratitude to celebrate the homecoming of our heroes.